NimaSamadi007/OpenVINO-test/docs/timing-benchmark.md

     </tbody>
 </table>

-The following table shows the amount of improvement in FPS and latency for each model on server and laptop:
+The following table shows the FPS and latency improvement value for each model on server and laptop:

 <table style="text-align: center;">
     <thead>